reinh/resume/README.md

 * Deploy to github personal page (http://username.github.com)
   1. Add the github remote repo for your pages (like so `git remote add github git@github.com:user/user.github.com.git`)
-  2. run `rake render_for_github`, which will render a index.html and style.css to your root directory
+  2. run `rake github:render_pages `, which will render a index.html and style.css to your root directory
   3. run `git add index.html` and `git add style.css` and `git commit -a -m "adding github pages files"
   4. `rake deploy:github`
   5. Visit http://user.github.com

 OPTIONAL (Publish personal resume gem)

-1. Edit resume.yml to include your information.
+1. Edit data/resume.yml & data/resume.md to include your information.
-2. Wait cause this is currently in progress.
+2. Alter the Rakefile edit GEM_NAME, to reflect your resume name, update the gemspec author, contect, website info
+3. run `rake build` to generate the gem on your system
+   * this will generate a exe in bin of GEM_NAME, but you don't need to check that in git
+4. run `rake install` to install the gem locally and make sure it works as expected
+5. run `rake gemcutter:release` to release your new customized gem on gemcutter.
+6. See example resume gem http://rubygems.org/gems/danmayer-resume

 ## TODOs

 * Make tests generic from resume
 * Make the resume file not included in the git repo
-* update readme to reflect changes, updates, and new goals of the project (and likely update rake task names etc)
 * fork me on github corner banner, can be displayed on html, but not rendered to other formats
 * automatic conversion to various formats HTML, LaTeX, PDF, and allow downloading in any of the formats
   * http://github.com/rtomayko/rdiscount (current)